Future Events

 Both members and quests are welcome but there is a minimum group stipulation of 10 people and maximum of 25.

 The Company has booked two slots for the annual Sheep Drive over Southwark Bridge, organised by the Worshipful Company of Woolmen so that people can take part alongside other Tax Advisers.
 A great opportunity for those with the Freedom of the City of London and their guests to take part in a City event with roots in the 12th century.
-There will be an optional lunch beforehand.
-Note booking deadlines: 19th June, to book place; 30th June to follow up with online booking and payment (instructions will be forwarded once your place has been booked).

 For further details and booking arrangements, please see the flyer.